Doncaster Racecourse Hospitality

 Doncaster St Leger FestivalThe Ladbrokes St Leger Festival is the highlight meeting at Doncaster Racecourse, with four days of quality racing, culminating in the World's oldest Classic, the Ladbrokes St Leger Stakes.
 A unique combination of both traditional and contemporary hospitality offerings makes the St Leger Festival a fan favourite and will certainly impress your important clients and guests, whether racing purists or casual spectators.

 Doncaster is one of the oldest established centres for horse racing in Britain, with records of regular race meetings going back to the 16th century.

-In 1600 the corporation tried to put an end to the races because of the number of ruffians they attracted, but by 1614 it acknowledged failure and instead marked out a racecourse.
+In 1600 the corporation tried to end the races because of the number of ruffians they attracted, but by 1614 it acknowledged failure and instead marked out a racecourse.

-Doncaster is a left-handed, pear-shaped track of around 1 mile 7½ furlongs which is mostly flat and catering for both Flat racing and National Hunt racing.
+Doncaster is a left-handed, pear-shaped track of around 1 mile 7½ furlongs which are primarily flat and cater for both Flat racing and National Hunt racing.

 In 1776 Colonel Anthony St. Leger founded a race in which five horses ran.
 It was won by Allabaculia and has remained in existence and become the world’s oldest classic.